-The foundation is managed by its Board, which wields highest decision-making power in the foundation.
+New Children´s Hospital Foundation was established in January 2013 and it is managed by its Board, which wields highest decision-making power in the foundation.
 The foundations that participated in the founding of the New Children’s Hospital Foundation – Stiftelsen Brita Maria Renlunds minne and Stiftelsen för utbildning och kultur på svenska i Finland sr – have also supported the launching of the foundation in practice.
-The foundation has no owners and it is independent from its founders.
+The foundation is independent from its founders.
 The foundation is for the public good, meaning that it is a non-profit third sector actor.
 The foundation’s operation, i.e. what the foundation can and cannot do, is governed by its rules.

 The foundation hands over use of the children’s hospital to HUS free of charge, excluding the part that the foundation is financing with debt.
 For this part, HUS pays only triple net rent.
 The foundation does not gain any profit from this.
 Once the debt has been paid off, the children’s hospital will be handed over to HUS free of charge.
 HUS shall cover and handle, in a jointly agreed upon manner, all of the building’s administration and maintenance and renovation needs and the expenses resulting from them in a manner necessary for the continued operation of the children’s hospital.

 The foundation owns the property and agrees to maintain it.
-In the future, it will acquire funding through fundraising.
 In addition to maintenance and administration, the children’s hospital will need investments and upgrades, meaning replacement or repair investments.
 These shall be handled by the foundation.
 The foundation may accept gifts left in wills and donations.

 The foundation shall not profit from the hospital.
-Any leftover funds, donations and future donations received through fundraising will be allocated to research into paediatric diseases as per the foundation’s rules.
+Any leftover funds and donations will be allocated to research into paediatric diseases as per the foundation’s rules.

 The foundation’s rules make it possible to donate the property to HUS or a public entity created in its place.
 The rules require that the property only be used by a public children’s hospital.
 Children’s Castle was also originally built using the foundation model, with the foundation later donating the property to HUS.